TIDUF23A May 2023 – May 2025

 175 99 30.1

-The mapping between the NTC resistance (RNTC in Ohms) of the CAB450M12XM3 module and the virtual junction temperature (TVJ) is shown in Figure 3-10.
-It is the calculated using the following equation:
+Figure 3-9 shows the mapping between the NTC resistance (RNTC in Ohms) of the CAB450M12XM3 module and the virtual junction temperature (TVJ).
+Use Equation 4 to calculate the virtual junction temperature.

 Equation 4.
 T V J = - 87.12 × ln R N T C + 786.14

 One additional temperature sensor is installed on the controller PCB to provide a measurement of the ambient temperature inside the reference design case.
-This temperature sensor consists of a 10 kΩ NTC surface mount thermistor and a 10 kΩ fixed resistor forming a voltage divider.
-As the temperature increases so will the voltage at the midpoint of the voltage divider.
+This temperature sensor consists of a 10kΩ NTC surface mount thermistor and a 10kΩ fixed resistor forming a voltage divider.
+As the temperature increases so does the voltage at the midpoint of the voltage divider.
 This voltage is low-pass filtered to remove any high-frequency noise from the slowly changing temperature.
-The conversion between this voltage signal, VT, and the temperature of the thermistor (in Kelvin) can be done with the following:
+The conversion between this voltage signal, VT, and the temperature of the thermistor (in Kelvin) is calculated with Equation 5.

 Equation 5.
 T = ( ln 3.3 / V T - 1 3900 + 1 298.15 ) - 1